THX: History

-In 1982, George Lucas and his company, Lucasfilm, were preparing to release Return of the Jedi, the third film in the Star Wars trilogy.
-The C Building had been constructed in San Rafael, California, where Industrial Light & Magic and much of Lucasfilm occupied a series of work bays and office complexes along Kerner Boulevard.
-The C Building boasted a shooting stage, editing facilities, computer server rooms, and a large theater as a state-of-the-art sound mixing room.
-That year, Lucas and his team were working on Return of the Jedi when a major situation began to arise.
-They brought their film to test in a commercial theater to find out that much of the audio detail and quality they mixed for countless hours in the studio was simply missing when played back in the cinema.
-Lucas's team was unable to hear the classic Princess Leia theme, and the famous Star Wars soundtrack and sound effects, and the background noise in the theater had become much worse, muffling most of the film's sound while playing through the theater's commercial sound system.
-During this time, many movie theaters all over the world had poor room acoustics with mono surround sound.

-To fix the problem, Lucas established a quality standard for commercial theaters that would use the best technology to consistently translate filmmakers' work to the theater.
-Tomlinson Holman, a skilled audio engineer and scientist largely responsible for the design of the theater, had become an employee of Lucasfilm in 1980.
-In the process of enhancing the setup for the new Sprocket Systems theater, Holman and Lucas invented a complex system that arranged speakers to best fit the architectural space within the theater.
-Using an intricate crossover network that integrated equipment with the room's unique acoustics, it became perhaps the best quality system anyone could remember hearing.
+Tomlinson Holman, an audio engineer and scientist, had become an employee of Lucasfilm in 1980.
+In the process of enhancing the setup for the new Sprocket Systems theater, Holman, who was largely responsible for the theater's design, and Lucas invented a complex system that arranged speakers to best fit the architectural space.
+Using an intricate crossover network that integrated equipment with the room's unique acoustics, it was observed to be the highest quality theater sound system in existence.
 Sprocket Systems mixed the Return of the Jedi sound in the room, the first Lucasfilm production mixed in Northern California.
 Visiting filmmakers and studio executives were astounded at what they heard.
 Jim Kessler, who hired Holman, thought of calling the system "Tomlinson Holman's Crossover", or, as originally abbreviated, "XVR".
 He then changed the "VR" to "TH", but he realized that was the name for George Lucas's first film, THX 1138, and found that would be a fitting name.
 They eventually changed the "X"'s meaning to "experiment".

-Four movie theaters in the United States fully installed THX sound systems, becoming the first THX certified theaters.
+Four movie theaters in the United States fully installed THX sound systems, becoming the first THX-certified theaters.
 To introduce the new system, James A. Moorer created an ear-catching sound called the Deep Note.
-THX was dedicated on May 20, 1983, and the first trailer and Deep Note premiered on time with the release of Return of the Jedi in theaters five days later.
-It was billed as the first advance in the motion picture loudspeaker systems since 1948.
+THX was dedicated on May 20, 1983, and the first trailer and Deep Note debuted on time with the release of Return of the Jedi in theaters five days later.
+It was billed as the first advance in motion picture loudspeaker systems since 1948.